albertony/wslkit/README.md

 description of what it does), just run the script without arguments:
 `/mnt/c/Wsl/arch-init`.
 See also example [below](#arch).

-The script `arch-install-dev` can be executed after `arch-init` to install a set of packages relevant for a a specific development environment, including:
+The script `arch-install-dev-cpp-python-qt` can be executed after `arch-init` to install a set of packages relevant for a specific C++, Python and Qt development environment,
-Git (with LFS), SSL, SSH, GCC, CMake, Ninja, Qt5, Python (with numpy, pylint, pytest, pyside2 and ipython).
+including: Git (with LFS), SSL, SSH, GCC, CMake, Ninja, Qt5, Python (with numpy, pylint, pytest, pyside2 and ipython).

+Alternatively, the script `arch-install-dev-go` can be to install a set of packages relevant for a different development environment, namely Go (golang), including gcc to be able to compile cgo-based packages.
+It does not install additional Go related support tools (such as delve, guru, goimports), since not all are available as pacman packages, and also they can easily be installed from VSCode when using WSL remoting, or with "go get" command.

 The script `ssh-init` is a script for initializing SSH agent for a shell session.
 It starts an ssh-agent process, if not already running, and adds all identities found